chroakPRO/Desktop-Cleaner/README.md

 ## Usage Instructions

 1. **Running the script:**
-   - Execute `organizerpro` in your terminal.
+   - Execute `AiSort` in your terminal.
    - Use command-line arguments to specify options like `--model`, `--dir`, `--include`, `--backup`.
 2. **Common use cases:**
-   - Sorting files in the current directory: `organizerpro sort --dir ./my_directory`
+   - Sorting files in the current directory: `AiSort sort --dir ./my_directory`
-   - Using a specific GPT model: `organizerpro sort --model gpt-3.5-turbo`
+   - Using a specific GPT model: `AiSort sort --model gpt-3.5-turbo`

 ## Troubleshooting